akashtalole/python-samples/docs/index.md

 - The template layer¶
 The template layer provides a designer-friendly syntax for rendering the information to be presented to the user.

+# Apache Kafka

+- Apache Kafka is a real-time streaming platform that is gaining broad adoption within large and small organizations.
+-Kafka’s distributed microservices architecture and publish/subscribe protocol make it ideal for moving real-time data between enterprise systems and applications.

+- Use cases
+Messaging.
+Kafka works well as a replacement for a more traditional message broker Website Activity Tracking.
+The original use case for Kafka was to be able to rebuild a user activity tracking pipeline as a set of real-time publish-subscribe feeds.
+Metrics
+Log Aggregation
+Stream Processing
+Event Sourcing
+Commit Log.